 The weaver was all smiles as he adjusted the arrangement of his work until he caught a glimpse of Devesi and hurried out of sight.
 Probably because something was on fire in the back of his workshop, it was possible, statistically.
 Best he should check, just in case.

-‘Chaydo was transferred to the Narrost Bureau the summer when I was nine and I’m seventeen soon, that makes it roughly eight years.’
+‘Chaydo was transferred to the Narrost Bureau the summer when I was nine, that makes it roughly eight years.’
 Devesi didn’t bother pretending to glance at the window display.

 ‘No one stops for a chat or says hello to you.
 Do you know any of these people?’
 Taerys asked.